shubhamsrivast4u/DeepPolarPlus/README.md

   - Multiple epoch durations
   - Various SNR training pairs
   - Different CRC lengths for DP+SMART decoder
 - All notebooks labelled "DeepPolar" in plots refer to DeepPolar+ models with specific training configurations.
 Please ignore the labels on the plots of Jupyter Notebook files.
 The labels marked 'DeepPolar' are actually the results of 'DeepPolar+' models with that configuration.
+At the time of the simulations, we had not decided on the name of our model, and we were experimenting with DeepPolar code.
+That's why labels in the plots of the figures in the Jupyter Notebooks still have 'DeepPolar' in them.

 ## Acknowledgement